fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/docgen/fmgr_dynamic_interface_platformmapping.rst

          interface: <your own value>
          state: <value in [present, absent]>
          dynamic_interface_platformmapping:
+            egress-shaping-profile: <value of string>
+            ingress-shaping-profile: <value of string>
             intf-zone: <value of string>
             intrazone-deny: <value in [disable, enable]>
             name: <value of string>